kbaggen/Cheapfathers-Bubble-Logger/README.md

 ## Calibration
 ### Calibration of Sound Sensor Detecting Module LM393
 The digital Sound Sensor Detecting Module LM393 needs to be calibrated to a degree where it is responsive, but where we also can "work" besides make some noise.
-What I do is:
+What I do as a base calibration:

 1. Put on the "condom" (small water balloon) on the LM393, se picture!
 2. To calibrate the LM393 connect it to A0 (analog pin) (and ofcouse 3.3v/GRD) and run below script in Arduino IDE: